Motion-2-To-3: Leveraging 2D Motion Data for 3D Motion Generations: Introduction

-In this paper, we focus on using 2D motion data extracted from 2D human videos to improve 3D motion generation.
-In the field of static 3D object generation, recent methods \cite{22arxiv_dreamfusion,23iccv_zero1to3} have demonstrated that 2D data can effectively assist 3D generation.
-For example, previous work \cite{23iccv_zero1to3,23arxiv_mvdream} demonstrates that pre-training an image generative model on a large collection of 2D images enables the model to learn photorealistic textures and fine visual details.
-When fine-tuned on a smaller set of 3D data, the model gains a robust understanding of 3D structure.
-This combined approach results in significantly improved results in 3D object synthesis compared to methods trained solely on limited 3D data.
-However, it is not straightforward to extend the strategies used in 3D object generation~\cite{23arxiv_mvdream,23iccv_zero1to3} to 3D human motion generation.
-In general, 2D human motion data cannot accurately reflect real-world 3D human motion, as 2D motion typically entangles camera movement and 3D human motion, as illustrated in \Figref{fig:challenge}.
+However, it is not straightforward to extend the multi-view training strategies used in 3D object generation~\cite{23arxiv_mvdream,23iccv_zero1to3} to 3D human motion generation.
+In general, 2D human motion data cannot accurately reflect real-world 3D human motion, as 2D motion typically entangles camera movement and 3D human motion, as illustrated in \Figref{fig:challenge}

-We introduce a novel framework, called \shortname{}, which utilizes 2D data to enhance 3D human motion generation.
-Our key insight is to disentangle local human motion from global human movement, enabling us to accurately learn local motion priors from 2D data.
+Therefore, we make a major innovation to disentangle local human motion from global human movement, enabling us to accurately learn local motion priors from 2D data.
 Specifically, we reformulate 2D human motion as 2D local motion and root velocity sequences.
-We then collect a large-scale dataset of text-video pairs and extract 2D motion sequences to train a single-view 2D local motion generator.
 This approach effectively circumvents the problem of inaccurate global movement through the separation of 2D motion components, making efficient use of abundant 2D data.

-To generate 3D human motion, we fine-tune the single-view 2D motion generator with 3D data, adapting it into a multi-view 2D motion generator.
-To be more specific, we enhance each transformer layer in the 2D motion generator by adding a view attention layer, enabling simultaneous multi-view generation.
-Furthermore, we add a root velocity head to predict the 2D root movement specific to each view.
+With disentangled local pose and root velocity sequences, we add a root velocity head to predict the 2D root movement specific to each view.
 Using 3D data, we could create synthetic multi-view 2D motion sequences by projecting 3D local motion and root velocities into different views.
 These multi-view sequences serve as training data, enabling the generator to produce coherent global movement while maintaining view consistency.